tis-starlight/tis-starlight.github.io/_posts/2023-12-01-problems-and-solutions.md

 #### Flowchart

-[Flowchart](https://en.wikipedia.org/wiki/Flowchart) is combination of two words "flow" and "chart".
+[Flowchart](https://en.wikipedia.org/wiki/Flowchart){: target="_blank" rel="noopener noreferrer"} is combination of two words "flow" and "chart".
 A _chart_ consists of different symbols or shapes to represent an action or decision. _Flow_ indicates the direction of processing that takes place in the program.

 A flowchart is a visual or graphical representation of a process or algorithm.
 It uses different shapes and arrows to depict the flow of control in a system.
 Each shape represents a specific action or decision, and the arrows show the direction of flow.
 Flowcharts are useful for visualizing the overall structure of a solution, making it easier to understand and communicate.
 They are particularly valuable in planning the logic of a program before actual coding begins.